sumitj18s/Vote-app/README.md

 - Reading state: Use reselect to create selectors, never access the state directly (only use selectors).
 - Furthermore, if we make a rule that you can only access the redux store via selector functions this will make the whole application much more maintainable and predictable, not to mention potentially faster.
-- Side-Effectful Updates: Use mapDispatchToProps to dispatch _\_REQUESTED actions, and a side-effect handler like redux-saga to listen for these “requests”, process them, and dispatch the relevant _\_SUCCEEDED or \*\_FAILED actions, ex- Now we write a saga to listen for the action my-app/USER_LIST_GET_REQUESTED.
-- Data validation: create schema for validation.

-- Duck pattern
-  A module...
-  MUST export default a function called reducer()
-  MUST export its action creators as functions
-  MUST have action types in the form npm-module-or-app/reducer/ACTION_TYPE MAY export its action types as UPPER_SNAKE_CASE, if an external reducer needs to listen for them, or if it is a published reusable library